mattj23/latex-compileservice/README.md

 # LaTeX Compile Service

 A Flask based web service that compiles LaTex projects to document form and uses the Jinja2 engine to render templates and data to .tex files.
-Ready to deploy with `docker-compose`, or other container orchestration system.
+Ready to deploy with docker-compose, docker swarm mode, or kubernetes.
 Can be installed directly on a server OS with a bit more effort.

 ## Quickstart